 The Spiritual Exercises

 Working with their campus coordinators, participants will arrange an experience of the Spiritual Exercises of St. Ignatius Loyola or some alternate form of prolonged spiritual reflection adapted to the participant’s religious background.
 There are a number of options for this component, including regionally and nationally sponsored 8-day retreats or retreats in daily life.
 Special care is taken when accommodating the needs of non-Christians.
-The ICP sponsors one such retreat for participants entitled The Magis National Retreat, which is typically held the third week of June in Colorado.
+The ICP sponsors one such retreat for participants entitled The Magis National Retreat, which is typically held the third week of June in Bloomfield Michigan.

 An International Immersion Experience: Women and Men For and With Others.

-As an orientation to the commitment to justice at the heart of Jesuit education, participants will engage in an international immersion trip to a developing country (most likely Nicaragua or El Salvador), accompanied by preparation discussions and follow-up analysis.
+As an orientation to the commitment to justice at the heart of Jesuit education, participants will engage in an international immersion trip to a developing country (most likely Dominican Republic or El Salvador), accompanied by preparation discussions and follow-up analysis.
 Participants may join an experience that is offered through their own campus or one that is sponsored by the ICP.

 Capstone Experience in Jesuit Higher Education: Finding God in All Things.